• Skip to primary navigation

 Write Often

 Writing is a skill.
 And, even with a little work, it can be developed.
-So, write often to sharpen your skill.
+So, write often to sharpen your skills.
 You have nothing to lose and everything to gain.

 Ann said it best.
 “Writing well is part habit, part knowledge of some fundamental rules, and part giving a damn.
 We are all capable of producing good writing.
 Or, at least, better writing.”